 There are more and more studies coming out that indicate that emotions are energy stored in our bodies on a cellular level.
 I have found employing various mind/body techniques to augment more traditional “talk therapy” can help resolve emotional blocks and enhance your ability to enjoy a positive outcome in a shorter amount of time.
 I think things surface in our lives when they do because we are ready and equipped to heal and learn.
 Trusting that wisdom in ourselves is important; in fact, trusting and believing in ourselves is not only an outcome of healing — it facilitates healing.
 I feel honored to be in a position where I am a witness to this sacred process in people.

 When I’m not immersed in my responsibilities as a mom and a therapist, I like anything that requires me to be in the sunshine.
-I love music shows – especially outdoor ones.
+I love live music – especially outdoor.
 I love friendly competition and connecting with my friends.
 I enjoy working with my hands and am a woodworking hobbyist.
 My projects have ranged from building pieces of furniture to kitchen cabinets.
-I would’ve once considered myself at athlete but find myself excusing myself from competition these days because of all my aches and pains.
-Does that mean I’m officially old?!
 I spend a lot of time playing guitar and trying to convince my children to form a band with me.
 I have three kids who are hilarious, strong, talented and really short.